 A host of distinguished past curators and other scientists have contributed to the collections' development, including especially Edmund Heller, Wilfred H. Osgood, Colin Sanborn, and Philip Hershkovitz.
 Today, the Neotropical collections continue to grow through my field efforts and those of our research associates and students.
 Former students Douglas Kelt, Chris Yahnke, Victor Pacheco, Paúl Velazco, Sergio Solari, Noe de la Sancha, and Carl Dick deserve special notice for outstanding contributions to the collections in the course of their thesis research.
 This has helped strengthen the collection--especially in anatomical preparations and frozen tissues--in Chile, Paraguay, and Peru, as well as in our holdings of ectoparasites.

 A number of Field Museum scientists and their collaborators have contributed substantially to the development of our Afrotropical collections.
 Julian Kerbis Peterhans and Terry Demos have worked extensively in the Albertine Rift, the late Bill Stanley in Tanzania, Ethiopia, and DRC, and Steve Goodman in Madagascar and various spots in southern and central Africa.
-Over the last 10 years, Paul Webala, Carl Dick, Michael Bartonjo, Risky Agwanda, Terry Demos, and I have contributed importantly to our holdings from Kenya.
-Together with earlier collections from Africa made by Heller and Akeley, our rapidly growing Afrotropical collections now exceed the Neotropical collections in size, if not yet in scope and number of holotypes.
+Over the last 10 years, Paul Webala, Carl Dick, Michael Bartonjo, Risky Agwanda, Terry Demos, and I have contributed importantly to our holdings from Kenya and Rwanda.
+Together with earlier collections from Africa made by Heller and Akeley, our rapidly growing Afrotropical collections now exceed the Neotropical collections in sheer size, if not yet in scope and number of holotypes.

 Our Asian collections were relatively small and localized, but included important Indochinese and Philippine components, the latter numbering almost 3500 specimens dating from the 1946-47 expedition.
 These collections grew in episodic fashion until Larry Heaney arrived at Field Museum in 1988.
 His highly focused program of research on mammals throughout the Philippines has greatly augmented those collections, especially in collaborations with former students Jodi Sedlock and the late Danilo Balete.